Posted by Amy Carbone on Apr 10, 2025 11:20:49 AM

 If you’re considering opening a dental practice and searching for loan options, you can speak with different lenders to find the loan terms that work best for you.

-- To protect yourself, you may decide to have policies, such as disability income, professional liability, and life insurance, that are designed protect you and your assets.
+To protect yourself, you may decide to have personal insurance policies designed to protect you and your assets, such as:

-- To protect your employees, your dental practice may need worker’s compensation.
+To protect your employees, your dental practice may need — and your state may require:

 It’s important to know what coverages you will be required to purchase and any recurring charges to expect, such as an annual fee to maintain your business license.